 How To Get From Kraków To Gdynia By Coach

 FlixBus runs direct services from Kraków’s Dworzec Autobusowy, which take roughly 10 hours.
 These run most days but check with a service like 12go for the latest timetables.
 A one-way ticket costs, at time of writing, approximately 100zł (22€).
 You’ll be dropped off at Gdynia’s main bus station (Dworzec Autobusowy), which is close to the main train station and close to the city centre and port.

 How To Fly To Gdynia From Kraków

 Gdynia is served by nearby Lech Wałęsa Airport.
-See above for details on how to fly to Gdańsk.
+See our Gdańsk page for details on how to fly.

 Once you’ve made the 45-minute journey to Gdańsk city centre by public transport, you can then take the onward train (26 minutes) or bus (45 minutes).
 It’s also worth considering a private transfer direct from Gdańsk airport to Gdynia.

 Other Polish Cities You Can Visit From Kraków

 You will find a general overview of the transport network on our page How To Travel From Kraków To Other Polish Cities.
 This gives information on how to use trains, coaches, planes, and private vehicles in Poland, and where each type of service departs in Kraków.